drojaazu/sgdk_nix/readme.md

 Package: sjasmplus (AUR)

 Used for assembling Z80 code.
 We use sjasmplus instead of vanilla sjasm since newer versions of sjasm complain about the SGDK music driver source.

+NOTE: There have been a couple reports that sjasmplus throws errors when using the package from a repo.
+The solution seems to be [pulling the source directly](https://github.com/z00m128/sjasmplus) and manually building.

 ## SGDK tools
 There are a number of tools included with SGDK that will need to be recompiled.
 Inside the sgdk_tools subdirectory, you will find makefiles to easily compile and install them in your SGDK directory. *For each makefile below, run `make` followed by `make install`.* (You may need to run install with sudo depending on your SGDK directory location.) *Be sure to `export SGDK=/path/to/sgdk/directory` if it is not default (/opt/sgdk).*